AleynaSarisin/AleynaSarisin/README.md

 ### Hi there 👋
+I am Aleyna.
+I am graduated from Yasar University as computer engineer.

+🔭 I’m currently working on data science and artifical intelligence areas.
+You can find my repos in this site.
 <!--
 **AleynaSarisin/AleynaSarisin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.